Introducing GitHub workflow.

 Sub Workflows with GitHub Actions.

-One of the main issues found with GitHub Actions is how to trigger sub-workflows from the main workflow.
-In an ideal world, developers should be able to manage our actions within a single workflow and add responsibilities to each job along with the conditions they depend on.
 But, as you can imagine, this way of management could grow into a large, unreadable file as GitHub Actions doesn’t currently give the option to split workflow items into template files and include them in the main template file (like you can with Azure DevOps).
-A similar option is already available in Azure DevOps, so maybe one day teams will transfer this feature to Github too.
+Although you can find a similar workflow option available in Azure DevOps, maybe one day, teams will transfer this feature to Github, too.

 GitHub Workflow tutorials: